HKU-BAL/CPG/README.md

 # CPG
+# Introduction <br>
+To construct pan-genome, we provide an analysis system that carry out four major tasks.
+Firstly, user align the sequencing reads of 486 Han Chinese to the GRCh38.p13 reference genome individually and gained reads that could not be mapped to the reference genome.
+The unaligned reads were assembled into contigs (continuous sequences).
+Any contigs identified as contaminants or mapped to GRCh38 were eliminated.
+Based on the alignment positions of contigs’ reads and mates to GRCh38, we classify these contigs into two types: placed and unplaced ones.
+The exact insertion breakpoints of the placed contigs were determined and the placed contigs were then separated into three parts: right-end-placed (REP), left-end-placed (LEP) and both-end-placed (BEP).
+Secondly, we compared the placed contigs against one another and clustered together the similar contigs that placed close to each other.
+Unplaced contigs aligned closely to the placed ones with high identities were also included in the placed clusters.
+The remaining unplaced contigs were clustered by the cd-hit-est method. <br>

 # Step1.
 Assembly and filtering of novel contigs <br>
 ## 1. Align reads to reference <br>
 bwa index -p ref GRCh38_primary.fa <br>